Velma “Sue” Westbrook, D.N.S., MA, RN

 To be recognized as an innovative leader in the educational preparation of entry-level and advanced practice nurses and allied health professionals.

 The mission of the College of Nursing and Allied Health at Nicholls State University is consistent with the mission statement and goals of the University.
-The mission of the College of Nursing and Allied Health is to prepare students to contribute to a global society and a diverse workforce as productive, responsible, and engaged citizens and as well-educated healthcare professionals to meet the healthcare needs of the Bayou region and beyond.
+The mission of the College of Nursing and Allied Health is to prepare students to contribute to a global society and a diverse workforce as productive, responsible, and engaged citizens and as well-educated healthcare professionals and culinarians to meet the healthcare and culinary needs of the Bayou region and beyond.
 The mission is accomplished by continuous improvement in teaching, research, and service in a student-centered, culturally rich and spirited learning environment that fosters faculty, staff, and student engagement.
 The College extends its mission beyond instruction by offering continuing education activities for healthcare professionals.
 The College is dedicated to continuous quality improvement through systematic assessment and evaluation of program outcomes, processes, and current and former students.

 The College of Nursing and Allied Health supports the Nicholls creed, affirming “values that promote citizenship, concern for self and others, and the desire for a better world,” by embracing its core values: